maz808/specargs/docs/source/usage.rst

     def get_user(user_id: int):
         if user_id == NON_EXISTENT_USER_ID:
             # Will now be handled by the second `use_response` decorator
-            return Response("The requested user was not found!", HTTPStatus.ACCEPTED)
+            return ViewResponse("The requested user was not found!", HTTPStatus.ACCEPTED)
         # Will still be handled by the default first `use_response` decorator
         return User(id=user_id, name="Joe", age=24)